Developing smart contracts in Rust#

 On the Concordium blockchain smart contracts are deployed as Wasm modules, but Wasm is designed primarily as a compilation target and is not convenient to write by hand.
-Instead we can write our smart contracts in the Rust programming language, which has good support for compiling to Wasm.
+Instead you can write your smart contracts in the Rust programming language, which has good support for compiling to Wasm.

 Smart contracts do not have to be written in Rust.
-This is simply the first SDK we provide.
-Manually written Wasm, or Wasm compiled from C, C++, AssemblyScript, and others, is equally valid on the chain, as long as it adheres to the Wasm limitations we impose.
+This is simply the first SDK provided.
+Manually written Wasm, or Wasm compiled from C, C++, AssemblyScript, and others, is equally valid on the chain, as long as it adheres to the Wasm limitations Concordium imposes.

 See also